Symaniford/virtual_mouse_mediapipe/README.txt

 	There is text below the image showing last mouse event.

 PAY ATTENTION
-Better to check if virtual_mouse.exe are running after you close the window because we are not good programmers XD.
-Meanwhile when it comes to copyright we are not so familiar so there is not any agreement among the files.
-If someone knows that pls tell us.
+Better to check if virtual_mouse.exe are running after you close the window.

 github :virtual_mouse